bunsenstraat/remix-workshops-cleanup/ERC20TokenCourse/erc20-interaction/er20interaction.md

 ### 1. Deploy the contract
 **1.1** Compile your EduCoin contract in the "Solidity compiler" module of the Remix IDE.

 **1.2** In the "Deploy & run transactions" module, select your contract "EduCoin" in the contract input field and click on the "Deploy" button.
+Always make sure to select the correct contract in the contract selector input field.

 **GIF** Compile and deploy:
 <img src="https://github.com/dacadeorg/remixMedia/blob/main/token-course/erc20/erc20_compileAndDeploy.gif?raw=true" alt="Compile and deploy contract" width="300"/>